Humidity: Human health

 Excess moisture in buildings expose occupants to fungal spores, cell fragments, or mycotoxins.
 Infants in homes with mold have a much greater risk of developing asthma and allergic rhinitis.
 More than half of adult workers in moldy/humid buildings develop nasal or sinus symptoms due to mold exposure.

+High humidity may adversely impact people with asthma, where humidity as low as 50% was shown to meaningfully increase risks for dyspnea, cough and exercise induced bronchoconstriction.
+Exercise induced symptoms pose a significant challenge, while physical exercise and weight loss (to normal) are important parts in management.

 Mucociliary clearance in the respiratory tract is also hindered by low humidity.
 One study in dogs found that mucus transport was lower at an absolute humidity of 9 g/m^{3} than at 30 g/m^{3}.

 Increased humidity can also lead to changes in total body water that usually leads to moderate weight gain, especially if one is acclimated to working or exercising in hot and humid weather.